yaikobzeray/dev-journal/activity_log.md

 Built and tagged Docker images for both ARM64 (M-series Mac) and AMD64 (GKE nodes).

 *Logged at 16:36 · Commit #2 · Salzburg, Austria 🇦🇹*

+## [FASTAPI] Monday, 09 September 2024 — Entry 3

+Added request/response middleware to FastAPI for logging and timing headers.

+*Logged at 16:36 · Commit #3 · Salzburg, Austria 🇦🇹*